parkersatterfield/nav-cli/README.md

 After global installation via npm, run the `nav` command from your shell of choice.
 You will be prompted with a list of navigation options from your current directory.
 Use the up and down arrow keys to:
 - `✅ Stay Here`: cd [directory to navigate to] command copied to clipboard.
 Paste into shell to navigate to directory selected from previous run of the app.
 Note: this is a temporary solution hopefully.
 A better UX would be to automatically run a cd command in the current working shell, but this runs into some permissions and threading issues.
 - `🔙 Go Back`: navigate to the directory above the current working directory and continue navigating with the CLI app.
-- `↗️ Open in VS Code`: Open directory in VS Code
+- `↗️ Open in {editor}`: Open directory in VS Code or IntelliJ
 - `📁 [dir name]`: Select a directory to navigate into it and continue navigating with the CLI.
-- `📄 [file name]`: Select file to open with VS code.
+- `📄 [file name]`: Select file to open in editor.

 ## Feature Requests & Bug Fixes